40docs/docs-forticnapp-code-security/hands-on-labs/02-iac.md

 | Kustomize           | ✅                 | ✅     | ✅   |
 | Terraform           | ✅                 | ✅     | ✅   |

-!!! note
-    Support for Crossplane, Pulumi, Helmfile, and other formats may be added in future versions.

 ---

 ### Supported Git Providers